 Death Valley trails maps

-You have two solid options if you’re looking to purchase a detailed Death Valley trails map.
-The National Geographic Trails Illustrated map is quite good for Death Valley, as is the Tom Harrison map.
-I own the Trails Illustrated map, although many think Tom Harrison’s maps look a bit nicer; they are also slightly less expensive (and it can be nice to support a small business).
+If you’re looking to buy a detailed Death Valley trails map that covers the entire park, the National Geographic Trails Illustrated map is a great choice, as is the Tom Harrison map.
+I personally own the Trails Illustrated map, although the Tom Harrison map is slightly less expensive (and it can be nice to support a small business).
 Both show lots of detail and are super important when hiking in isolated places like Death Valley.

 Death Valley campground map